Avoid these traps and your ABM campaigns will succeed

 Here at Demand Spring we have been monitoring the ABM space for the last few years, waiting for the hype to become reality.
 We have established two observations along the way.
 One is good; one bad.

-- The good news is we firmly believe this is the year ABM becomes real and we see a return on marketing investment (ROMI) for ABM initiatives.
+- The good news is we firmly believe this is the year ABM gets real and we see a return on marketing investment (ROMI) for ABM efforts.

-- The bad news is that we have witnessed organizations revert back to traditional sales support tactics and habits over time.
+- The bad news is that we have seen firms revert back to traditional sales support tactics and habits over time.
 It’s been gradual.
 But our observations are consistent: organizations who have reverted back to traditional sales support tactics vs organizations who have not is the clear delineation between those who achieve revenue results and those who do not.

 It is a painful thing to watch.
 We understand that the pendulum swings both ways, but in some organizations it has gone back to the Stone Age of marketing (pre-2008).